monograph on kapralova

 [cesky] [français] [español] [deutsch] [nederlands] [italiano]

 Kapralova's creative output includes her highly regarded art songs and music for keyboard, music for cello, music for violin and piano, a reed trio, a string quartet, a cantata, two piano concertos, a concertino for clarinet, violin and orchestra, two orchestral suites, and a sinfonietta.
 Much of Kapralova's music was published during her lifetime and continues to be published today (some works in subsequent editions) by various publishing houses, including Baerenreiter Verlag, La Sirene Editions Musicales, Editio Supraphon, Egge Verlag, Certosa Verlag, Editio Praga, Czech Radio, HMUB, Melantrich, Svoboda, Pazdirek, and Amos Editio.
 Kapralova's music has been released on record by Supraphon and on compact disc by Supraphon, Koch Records, Northeastern Records, Albany Records, Centaur Records, Radioservis (Czech Radio), Studio Matous, Arco Diva, Stylton Records, and others.
 Her life has inspired two Czech language monographs, two novel-biographies, and other books.
 In 2011, a long-overdue English language monograph on Kapralova was published by Lexington Books; a French language monograph on the composer followed in 2015.

-The Kapralova Society is a non-profit arts organization based in Toronto, Canada.
-Founded in 1998, the society's mission is to promote interest in Kapralova and other women in music through research, education, and special projects, often in partnership with schools of music and other organizations.
+The Kapralova Society is a Canadian non-profit arts organization, founded in 1998 in Toronto.
+An affiliate member of the International Alliance for Women in Music, the Society's mission is to promote interest in Kapralova and other women in music through research, education, and special projects, often in partnership with schools of music and other organizations.
 We encourage and assist recording and publishing of Kapralova's music and seek to build awareness of women's contributions to musical life through our online resources.